Pulled Pork Chili

 Can I make Pulled Pork Chili in the Crock Pot?

 Yes!
-You can also throw this all in the Crock Pot on low for the day to simmer and meld the flavors together and come home to an amazing dinner of Pulled Pork Chili!
+You can throw all of the ingredients for pulled pork chili in the Crock Pot on low for the day to simmer and meld the flavors together and come home to an amazing dinner!

 Double it and freeze half of the chili for another night!

-Promptly refrigerate leftovers in an air tight container.
+Refrigerate leftovers in an airtight container.
 When properly stored it will last 3 to 4 days in the refrigerator.

 When using resealable freezer bags make sure to squeeze as much air out of the bag as possible when you seal it.